 Dr. Daina Mazutis is an Associate Professor of Strategy at the University of Ottawa where she also holds a Professorship in Ethics, Responsibility and Sustainability (ERS).
 Prior to joining the University of Ottawa, Daina was a Professor of Strategy, Leadership and Ethics at IMD in Lausanne, Switzerland.
 Dr. Mazutis holds an MBA from the University of Ottawa and a PhD from the Richard Ivey School of Business, University of Western Ontario.

 Suneeta Millington (Chair) is a Canadian diplomat and international lawyer with particular expertise in global peace and security.
 She holds extensive experience in relation to the law of armed conflict, the law governing the use of force and the multilateral frameworks addressing emerging domains and emerging technologies.
 Her postings include the United Nations in New York and in Geneva, as well as exchanges with the Canadian Armed Forces.
-Along with Leanne Moussa, Suneeta is the Co-Founder of Prime Ministers' Row.
+Suneeta serves on the Board of Directors of the Marchés d'Ottawa Markets Municipal Services Corporation, and along with Leanne Moussa is also the Co-Founder of Prime Ministers' Row.

 Carl Neustaedter is Director of Communications at the Public Policy Forum, a leading national, non-partisan think tank.
 He was previously a senior editor and creative director in Canada’s top news organizations, including The Globe and Mail, the Toronto Star and, most recently, the Ottawa Citizen, where he was Managing Editor.
 Carl is a graduate of Carleton University (Master of Journalism) and the University of Manitoba (BA, History) and serves on the advisory board of Algonquin College’s journalism program.